jcortell/blog/content/post/2022-03-01-three-dubai.md

 <!--more-->

-The outbound flight was an adventure in itself, as the first leg was delayed to a point where we would have missed our connecting flight in Amsterdam, so we changed our tickets to go via Paris... but getting the luggage (already cheked in for the other flight) was an ordeal.
+The outbound flight was an adventure in itself, as the first leg was delayed to a point where we would have missed our connecting flight in Amsterdam, so we changed our tickets to go via Paris... but getting the luggage (already checked in for the other flight) was an ordeal.
 But it ended up working well, and after an epic layover in Paris we made it to Dubai.

 By the way, the Air France lounge in Charles de Gaulle airport is really cool, with amazing food, showers, and even free massages.